• Latest

 – Sensory processing disorder

 Each child is unique and will have different needs.
-It is essential to work with your child’s healthcare team to determine what type of special needs your child has and what the best care plan is.
+It is essential to work with your child’s healthcare team to determine what type of special needs your child has and the best care plan.

 Some children with special needs will require more support than others.
 Some may need specialized therapies and medications.
 Others may be able to attend a regular school with the help of an individualized education program (IEP).